EU AI Act for HR Tech Companies: What You Need to Know

 Technical Documentation (Article 11)

-You must prepare technical documentation before your AI system is placed on the market or put into service.
-For HR tech, this documentation must include:
+You have to prepare technical documentation before your AI system goes on the market or into service.
+For HR tech, that documentation must include:

 - A general description of the AI system, including its intended purpose, the persons and groups on whom the system is intended to be used, and the intended output of the system